Wisconsin Senate set to call for constitutional convention

 The Senate was poised to vote on a resolution calling for a convention during a floor session scheduled to begin Tuesday morning.
 The Assembly adopted the resolution in June.
 Senate approval would officially make the state the 28th to call for a convention; resolutions don’t need the governor’s signature.

 Article V of the U.S. Constitution creates two paths for amending the document.
-Congress can refer an amendment to the states by a two-thirds vote of each house or two-thirds of state Legislatures, or 34 states, can request that Congress call a convention of the states.
+Congress can refer an amendment to the states by a two-thirds vote of each chamber or two-thirds of state Legislatures — 34 states — can request that Congress call a convention of the states.
 Both methods require at least 38 states to ratify an amendment before it can take effect.

 Republicans insist a balanced budget amendment is needed to rein in federal spending.
 The national debt stood at $20.24 trillion in September, according to the U.S. Treasury Department.

 The convention process has never been used to amend the Constitution, however.
-Democrats fear a convention could easily become a free-for-all leading to far-ranging revisions that could drastically reshape the nation’s founding document.
+Democrats and other opponents fear a convention could become a free-for-all leading to far-ranging revisions that could drastically reshape the nation’s founding document.

+“Our message to Wisconsin legislators is simple: Don’t mess with the Constitution,” Chris Ott, executive director of the American Civil Liberties Union’s Wisconsin chapter, said in a news release.
+“We have nothing against a balanced budget, but there are ways to accomplish that without inviting dangerous and wholesale revisions to our nation’s founding document.”

+About a dozen protesters gathered outside the Senate chambers before the floor session began holding signs that read “Hands off the Constitution!
+Vote no!” and “No constitutional convention.”
+Two protesters wore Revolutionary War-era knickers and wigs.

 Still, Wisconsin Republicans have tried to assuage those fears by drawing up another resolution that would require the state’s convention delegation to abide by rules drafted by the Assembly of State Legislatures in 2016.
 The rules require amendment proposals to pertain to the subject for which the states called the proceeding.